-Tammy Haddad President & CEO
+Tammy Haddad, President & CEO

 Haddad has more than 25 years of experience as an executive producer of web, cable and network programs.
 She is best known as the creator and executive producer of CNN’s Larry King Live, and helped launch the now-famous outdoor studio of NBC’s Today Show while serving as senior broadcast producer.
-Haddad later became MSNBC’s Vice President of Washington and Political Director in charge of the 2004 Presidential and 2006 Midterm election coverage, and Executive Producer of Hardball with Chris Matthews.
+Haddad later became MSNBC’s Vice President of Washington and Political Director in charge of the 2004 Presidential and 2006 and 2008 election coverage, and Executive Producer of Hardball with Chris Matthews.

 Haddad is such a Washington, DC institution that Christopher Buckley made her a character in his best selling novel about Washington, Thank You for Smoking, calling her “a force of nature.”
-She was recently featured in a September 2011 Women’s Wear Daily profile piece called “Capitol Skill.”
+She was profiled by Women’s Wear Daily for a piece called Capitol Skill.
 Politico named her one of Washington’s “50 People to Watch” and one of the “25 People You Should Know” in Washington.

 Haddad began her career in Pittsburgh at KDKA-TV and radio.
 She moved to Washington, DC to produce the Larry King Radio Show and then switched to CNN to launch Larry King Live, leading the show to big ratings and even bigger headlines.
 During the 1992 presidential election, Larry King Live became an imperative stop for presidential candidates on the campaign trail and where Ross Perot officially announced his candidacy for president.
 Under Haddad’s leadership, the show became a much-see program and Haddad was named Vice President of CNN.

 She later jumped to NBC News to become senior broadcast producer of the Today Show.
 During her tenure she launched the street-level studio, and with the hiring of Matt Lauer, Today moved to first place for the first time in eight years.
 David Letterman’s Worldwide Pants recruited Haddad to launch The Late Late Show a year after Letterman became the dominant figure in late night comedy on CBS.
 She later worked on Fox News Sunday and the launch of the Fox News Channel.
-Haddad returned to NBC News as a consulting producer at MSNBC and went on to become Executive Producer of Hardball with Chris Matthews, political director and Vice President for Washington, producing election coverage from 2004-2007.
+Haddad returned to NBC News as a consulting producer at MSNBC and went on to become Executive Producer of Hardball with Chris Matthews, political director and Vice President for Washington, producing election coverage and special events from 2004 to 2007.